leoemaxie/alx-higher_level_programming/README.md

 * Data Structures - List, Tuples: A series of programs to understand Python's data structures and when to use them.
 This is housed in the [0x03-python-data_structures](/0x03-python-data_structures) directory.

+* More Data Structures - Set, Dictionary: A deeper dive int0 Python's data structure.
+This is housed in the [0x04-python-more_data_structures](/0x04-python-more_data_structures) directory.